dbfr3qs/Samples/IdentityServer/v7/DPoP/ATTACK_DEMO_README.md

 If the victim's browser doesn't intercept the code:
 - Ensure the victim is logged in to IdentityServer first (Step 3.2)
+- Make sure you're on the `/Home/Secure` page (not `/Home/AttackVictim`)
-- Check browser console for JavaScript errors
+- Check browser console (F12) for JavaScript logs showing the attack progress
-- Verify the malicious script is loaded from `https://localhost:7666/attack.js`
+- Look for messages like "Found request_uri from attacker!" and "INTERCEPTED OAuth callback URL!"
+- If you see cross-origin errors, the iframe is working but can't read the URL (this is expected after redirect)

-### Nonce Validation Error
+### State or Nonce Validation Error

-If you see "OpenIdConnectProtocolInvalidNonceException":
+If you see validation errors:
+- The nonce is embedded in the PAR `request_uri` - no need to capture it separately
+- The state is generated fresh for each authorization request
-- Ensure you captured and submitted the `nonce` parameter from the authorize URL
+- The attacker uses the **stolen state** from the victim's callback
-- Verify the nonce is being sent to the AttackerApi (check the JSON payload)
-- Confirm the victim's browser is using the stolen nonce in the silent auth request
+- Make sure the attacker clicks "Complete Login with Stolen Code" (not manually navigating)

 ### Certificate Errors